 the exercise of due diligence in assessing the suitability of candidates for board membership with respect to potential conflicts of interest and areas of skills and expertise that will be of value to the board of trustees, such due diligence to occur prior to a vote by the board of trustees to request the Commissioner to appoint the proposed members;

-frequency of board meetings, which must occur at least quarterly;
+frequency of board meetings, which must be held in Massachusetts, and occur at least quarterly;

 compliance with the Commonwealth’s open meeting law in M.G.L. c.
 30A, including meeting all training requirements;